Kimcheolhui/SmartX-Mini/SmartX-Mini-2025/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10_Eng.md

 > [!note]
 >
-> If `snmpd` is well-configured, and no error is shown on `producer`, but you can see any logs on `consumer`, Please remove and re-build the image `raspbian-flume`.
+> If `snmpd` is well-configured, and no error is shown on `producer`, but you can see any logs on `consumer`, Please remove and re-build the image `raspbian-flume` in Pi.
 Sometimes docker reports build process completed without error, yet unknown error has occurred on build process.
 >
-> To remove and rebuild the image, enter commands below:
+> To remove and rebuild the image, enter commands below on the Pi:
 > ```bash
-> sudo docker ps -A # list every created containers.
+> sudo docker ps -a # list every created containers.
 >
 > # If there are some containers built using `raspbian-flume` image, then stop and remove them.
 > sudo docker stop <flume-container> # stop container
 > sudo docker rm <flume-container>   # remove container
 >
 > sudo docker rmi raspbian-flume     # remove image
-> cd ~/SmartX-mini/raspbian-flume    # move to `raspbian-flume` dir.
+> cd ~/SmartX-Mini/SmartX-Box/raspbian-flume    # move to `raspbian-flume` dir.
 > sudo docker build --tag raspbian-flume .   # build `raspbian-flume` image
 > ```